html-to-text/node-html-to-text/README.md

  * `ignoreHref` ignore all document links if `true`.
  * `ignoreImage` ignore all document images if `true`.
  * `preserveNewlines` by default, any newlines `\n` in a block of text will be removed.
 If `true`, these newlines will not be removed.
+ * `decodeOptions` defines the text decoding options given to `he.decode`.
+For more informations see the [he](https://github.com/mathiasbynens/he) module.

 ## Command Line Interface